photo of woman playing with her children

 Photo by Gustavo Fring on Pexels.com

-Here are five examples of my parenting style:
+Here are five examples of practical parenting that never failed me:

 practical parenting style